troglobit/watchdogd/README.md

 When a system starts up, `watchdogd` determines the reset cause by querying the kernel.
 In case of system reset, and not power loss, the reset reason is available already in a file for later analysis by an operator or network management system (NMS).
-This information can in turn can be used to put the system in an operational safe state, or non-operational safe state.
+This information in turn can be used to put the system in an operational safe state, or non-operational safe state.